 Dogs are an integral part of family life.
 So when they’re very new, and spending so much time with us, it can be hard to leave them alone.
 But it’s important that you do let your dog get used to saying goodbye.
 Otherwise they may find it difficult to be left alone later on, and could even develop a serious condition called separation anxiety.
+Separation anxiety is one of the most common causes of anxiety in dogs.

 To be clear, we’re not talking about a little whining when you head out the door.
 Separation anxiety in dogs means that being left alone can bring on something comparable to a full-blown panic attack.
 It causes their amygdala (the part of the brain responsible for processing emotions and fear) to go into overdrive, creating an imbalance of chemicals and hormones.